- Length 2 year full-time

 For further information see the Scholarships website.

 As a Master of Science in Earth Sciences student, you’ll delve into the complex systems and processes that shape our planet at a time when understanding it has never been more important.
-You’ll be studying at Australia’s leading academic research institution for Earth sciences, ranked 9th in the world (QS, 2018).
+You’ll be studying at Australia’s leading academic research institution for Earth sciences, consistently ranked top 10 in the world (QS rankings).
 We have a reputation for international leadership and innovation, focused on developing new methods, whether experimental, analytical or computational.
 You'll study courses ranging from computational geosciences to analytical techniques, biogeochemistry, experimental petrology, geobiology, geochemistry, geochronology, geophysics, ocean and climate change and planetary sciences.
-If you want cutting edge science training with some of the best facilities and experts in the world, check out our website for further information.
+If you want cutting-edge science training with some of the best facilities and experts in the world, check out our website for further information.
 Get the inside story on what it’s like to be an ANU student by visiting our student blog.

 A Master of Science in Earth Sciences gives you the opportunity to gain a wide range of knowledge and skills that are relevant for employment in industry, government agencies and education.
 It is an excellent qualification for pursuing a career in tectonics, geochronology, mineral exploration and hydrocarbon exploration.